Frank Borzage | Biography

 theater people.
 It contains several musical and stage numbers, by famous actors.

-Obviously Stage Door Canteen is atypical of Borzage's career, at least on
+Obviously Stage Door Canteen is atypical of Frank Borzage's career, at least on

 the surface.
 Or is it?
 It has little to do with two of Borzage's principal themes,